Understanding Credit Card Disputes

 • Discover

 This diagram illustrates the processing flow for a retrieval dispute.
+(You can click on the image to enlarge it.)

 First Chargeback

 A First Chargeback occurs when a cardholder seeks a forced-refund from their issuing bank for a transaction that they are disputing.
-There are numerous reasons that can cause a cardholder to initiate a chargeback, and during the First Chargeback cycle the Merchant’s response options are:
+There are numerous reasons that can cause a cardholder to initiate a chargeback, and during the First Chargeback cycle, the merchant’s response options are:

 Ultimately, the cardholder’s issuing bank will determine the outcome of a First Chargeback based on the evidence provided by both sides.